vorsocom/mugen/README.md

 The configuration for these modules is also managed using a TOML file, giving developers flexibility in selecting and configuring the services they need.

-## Getting Started
+## Quick Start

-To quickly set up a muGen environment, follow these steps:
+To quickly set up and evaluate a muGen environment, follow these steps:

 ```bash
 # Clone the main branch.